Sword352/hxRemindMe/README.md

 ## hxRemindMe

-Run `haxe build.hxml` on a command prompt to compile.
+Run `haxelib install cpphelpers` and `haxe build.hxml` in a command prompt to compile.